 Your Laser Skin Resurfacing Experience

 Dr. Hobgood begins by cleansing your face and marking the areas to be targeted.
 He then administers an injection of local pain medication to keep you comfortable throughout the procedure.
 Some people choose to take pain pills or sedatives in order to reduce anxiety before their procedures, but this certainly isn’t necessary for everyone.

 Dr. Hobgood uses a laser handpiece to apply energy to the areas on your face that are marked.
 He may make several passes, wiping away dead skin cells and using sterile water to cool your skin between passes.

 You can expect your procedure to last for just a few minutes.
 Some patients say that the sensation of a fractional laser resurfacing treatment is akin to being snapped with a rubber band.
 However, others describe it as a more mild burning or stinging.
 The reported level of discomfort is highly subjective, although the procedure is not painful.
 Once your procedure is over, Dr. Hobgood covers your skin with ointment to reduce inflammation.
 Some areas may need a light dressing.

-A: After your treatment, your skin will look and feel as if you have a mild sunburn.
+After your treatment, your skin will look and feel as if you have a mild sunburn.
 You may also feel some swelling and discomfort.
-Most people return to work after 3 to 10 days.
-Dr. Hobgood recommends taking a few days of downtime in order to ensure skin heals well during the initial post-procedure phase.
+Most people return to work after 3 to 10 days depending on the condition of their skin before the procedure and how aggressively it is treated.
+Dr. Hobgood recommends taking a few days of downtime to ensure the skin heals well during the initial post-procedure phase.